 |ISD (Input Service Distributor)|

 |CTP dealing in handicrafts shall get registration if turnover exceeds Rs 20 lakh threshold||Those giving OIDAR (Online Information and Database Access or Retrieval) services from outside India to a non-registered person in India.|

 |Those selling through e-commerce operator – 20 lakh condition apply||Who was already registered under old indirect tax laws|

-As GST is a consumption based tax and the revenue goes in the treasury of state where goods are finally consumed.
+As GST is a consumption-based tax, and the revenue goes to the treasury of the state where goods are finally consumed.
 The same proved out to be an issue for states having main capacities in manufacturing.
-Goods and Service Tax Compensation Cess as the name suggests, has been introduced to compensate states facing the problem of lower revenue collections.
+Goods and Service Tax Compensation Cess, as the name suggests, has been introduced to compensate states facing the problem of lower revenue collections.
 It is levied on certain notified goods like

-Compensation Cess or GST Cess has been introduced for a period of 5 years from the date of GST implementation in India.
-It is collected from all taxpayers dealing with notified goods (except composition dealers) at certain % of the transaction value of goods, and later on, distributed amongst the compensated states.
+Compensation Cess or GST Cess has been introduced for 5 years from the date of GST implementation in India.
+It is collected from all taxpayers dealing with notified goods (except composition dealers) at a certain % of the transaction value of goods and, later on, distributed amongst the compensated states.

 Compensation Cess is like all other GST taxes and its input tax credit is also available.
 But, can be adjusted only against Compensation cess and no inter-head set-offs are allowed.